Update on non-unitary mixing in the recent NO$\nu$A and T2K data: Conclusion

+In case of non-unitary mixing due to $\alpha_{00}$, and $\alpha_{11}$, data from both \nova and T2K prefer unitary mixing or very little deviation from unitary mixing as their best-fit solutions.
+The $90\%$ limits provided by these experiments are stronger than the previous limits obtained from these experiments.
+However, these constraints are still weaker comparable to the constrained provided by the present global-fit.
+When unitary violation arises due to $\alpha_{10}$, both the experiments, as well as their combined analysis prefer slightly larger unitary violation as their best-fit solution.
+For \nova and the combined analysis, the $90\%$ limits on $|\alpha_{10}|$ are stronger than before.

-\textbf{Conclusion:} The tension between \nova and T2K arises from the $\nu_e$ appearance channel. \nova observed a moderate excess in its electron appearance event numbered compared to the expected event numbers for the benchmark parameter values, namely vacuum oscillation, $\tz$ maximal and $\dcp=0$.
+The tension between \nova and T2K arises from the $\nu_e$ appearance channel. \nova observed a moderate excess in its electron appearance event numbered compared to the expected event numbers for the benchmark parameter values, namely vacuum oscillation, $\tz$ maximal and $\dcp=0$.
 This moderate excess can be accommodated with the combination of NH, $\tz$ in HO, $0<\dcp<180^\circ$ and IH, $\tz$ in HO, and $-180^\circ<\dcp<0$.
 On the other hand, T2K observes a large excess in the observed electron event numbers, compared to the benchmark point.
 This large excess can only be accommodated with $\dcp$ firmly anchored around $-90^\circ$.
 This gives rise to the tension at NH.
 A combination of the two experiments prefers IH over NH.
-When non-unitary mixing is introduced through $\alpha_{00}$, the $\nu_{\mu} \to \nu_e$ and $\bar{\nu}_{\mu} \to \bar{\nu}_e$ oscillation probabilities face a suppression for all of the combinations of standard oscillation parameter values.
-This suppression makes NH, $\tz$ in HO and $-180^\circ<\dcp<0$ a viable explanation for the \nova results, making its allowed region on the $\sin^2\tz-\dcp$ plane overlap with that of T2K for NH.
-However, because of this suppression, non-unitary mixing cannot account for the large excess in T2K $\nu_e$ appearance event number, and hence T2K strongly prefers unitary mixing.
 In the case of $\alpha_{10}$ being the reason for non-unitary mixing, the $\nu_e$ appearance events of both the experiments see a boost (suppression) for $\dcp=-90^\circ$ ($90^\circ$) for both the hierarchies and octants of $\tz$.
 Thus, in this case, $\tz$ in LO becomes a viable solution for both experiments.
 In this case, both experiments have large overlap between the allowed regions at $1\,\sigma$ on the $\sin^2\tz-\dcp$ plane.
-Both experiment have a preference for non-unitary mixing with best-fit point at $|\alpha_{10}|= 0.06$ for NH. $\alpha_{11}$ does not have any effect on the results of \nova and T2K.
-The future run of \nova and T2K have good potential to rule out the wrong values of $|\alpha_{10}|$ as well as $\alpha_{00}$ if non-unitary mixing arises due to $\alpha_{10}$.
+Both experiment have a preference for non-unitary mixing with best-fit point at $|\alpha_{10}|= 0.06$ for NH.
+The future run of \nova and T2K have good potential to rule out the wrong values of $|\alpha_{10}|$ as well as $\alpha_{00}$ and $\alpha_{11}$ if non-unitary mixing arises due to $\alpha_{10}$.
 The sensitivity is improved by future DUNE data.